How To Run a Comprehensive SEO Audit

 - Brand Name Ranking – Enter your brand name into a Google search.
-If it doesn’t comeback #1 result, there is a problem.
+If it doesn’t come back as #1 result, there is a problem.

 - Duplicate Content – It could be an issue if another site is copying content directly from yours because your website also gets penalized.

-Other on-page errors can include a meta description that’s too short, an H1 title that’s too long or multiple H1 tags.
-By themselves, these issues are not horrendous, but numerous issues will drastically affect the page rank.
+Other on-page errors can include a meta description that’s too short, an H1 title that’s too long, or multiple H1 tags.
+By themselves, these issues are not horrendous, but numerous errors will drastically affect the page rank.